-Applications are posted here at the beginning of each year.
-In addition to the eligibility requirements below, to be considered for a scholarship, the student must submit (1) the completed scholarship application; (2) high school transcripts and (3) a cover letter.
+Applications are posted at the beginning of each year.
+In addition to the eligibility requirements below, to be considered for a scholarship, the student must submit (1) the completed scholarship application; (2) the Activities List form; (3) the Activity Leader Signatures form; (4) high school transcripts and (5) a cover letter.
 Not sure what your cover letter should include?
 Applications missing one of these pieces will not be considered.

 You must be a high school senior, graduating this school year.

 You must be continuing your education after high school at an accredited technical school, college or university.